 If your swing speed is more than 100 mph, stick with 9-11 degrees of loft angle.
 For every 10 mph below this 100 mph limit, you should generally add one to two degrees.

-There are many factors that can affect swing speed.
+Many factors can affect swing speed.
 However, they will boil down to just three basic principles:

 - Hitting the ball squarely on the clubface (precision)